SebilleK/FlashcardApp/README.md

 ```

 and finally, open http://localhost:5173/ on your browser.
 Make sure you're opening the correct port, change it if need be.
+You can login with the following credentials to test the app:

+username: random-guy
+password: random-password
+(see all the example users on the data.json file)

 ## Tech Stack